 Although infrared panel heaters look very different to electric radiators, they are actually fairly similar in application.
 Both offer an energy efficient electric heating solution that can be used throughout the home.
 The crucial difference between radiators and infrared panels is that infrared panels heat purely through radiation – while radiators heat using a combination of radiant and convection heat.

-There are advantages to both heating solutions.
+There are advantages to both types of electric heater.
 Convection is a tried and tested method of heating homes, filling the room with warmed air to achieve cosy ambient temperatures.
 Radiators provide 60-75% of their heat in this way, and it’s a fast and effective way of raising the temperature.
 Because infrared panels distribute only a tiny amount of their heat through convection, an infrared system will take slightly longer to heat up.

 However, there are downsides to convection which radiators share.
 Convection is inherently a less efficient method of heating than radiation.
 Convection heaters warm the air which in turn heats you – whilst radiation cuts out the middleman by heating you directly.
 The extra heat transfer involved in convection brings with it greater scope for heat loss; heat can be lost through draughts and opened doors, or at any other occasion when hot air can escape from the room.
 Your radiators will start using more power whenever heat is lost in this way because the warm air has to be topped up.
 Infrared panels are much less vulnerable to heat loss in this fashion because they dedicate all their power to heating by radiation.
 Radiant heat is absorbed directly by people, objects and surfaces, so it isn’t lost with the movement of air.
 The objects that have absorbed this heat will then re-radiate it out into the room, creating a 360° radiator.
 The only situation where this is undesirable is in conservatories, where the glass walls are so thin that radiant heat will be absorbed and conducted outside, encouraging heat loss.
 The most efficient system for you will depend on how your room typically loses heat.
 If it’s draughty, infrared panels will be more efficient; if the walls are air-tight but thin, radiators may be a better choice.